-A prime is example is the Disability Equality group, which has membership including disabled individuals, patients, carers and disability organisations.
-This group continues to collaborate to try to make improvements to the experiences of disabled patients and to work on solutions to surmount any barriers they may face, including communications and related matters.
+The Trust has a range on focus groups and committees that include internal and external membership from advocate groups, patients, carers and 3rd sector organisations including Healthwatch.
+Included in these groups are Patient Experience Committee, EDSC, and the formally known Disability Equality Group, These groups continue to collaborate to try to make improvements to the experiences of disabled patients and to work on solutions to surmount any barriers they may face, including communications and related matters.
 WHH will ensure that information is available in a range of formats and languages, exploring greater use of new technologies to assist with this.
 The Trust has enhanced its translation service which is a benefit to patient care.